 People ask all the time, "Well, I was involved in this accident, it was

-A case like that, should the person hire a lawyer?
+In a case like that, should the person hire a lawyer?
 My position is they should at least consult with a lawyer, at least understand what's involved in a truck accident case, how the insurance there works, what regulations and rules need to be paid attention to, perhaps what expert witnesses need to be gathered and what their damages would look like, so on and so forth.
 Generally speaking, yes, it's good to at least consult a lawyer, if not engage that law firm in representing yourself in a truck accident case.

 Here are some examples as to why.
 First of all, truck accident insurers are highly aggressive.
 They usually deal with large policy limits.
 As a matter of federal law, the minimum for an interstate trucker, the minimum limit of insurance for a big rig is 750,000 dollars.
 If it's licensed to haul hazardous material, it goes up to a million dollars.